Getting lost in the world of beauty products is pretty easy.

 But going through those phases, makeup never ever lost its spark to me.
 I am now more aware than ever that makeup should just be one thing: fun.
 There is no right and no false.
 There are no rules.
 It’s a personal thing.
 YOUR thing - not society’s and hell no, don’t think you have to do something in a particular way just because it is in trend right now.

 It should make you feel good and comfortable, just the way you like it.
 Don’t compare your features to anyone else’s or try to change them with makeup.
 It is all about enhancing your own beauty and learning how to accentuate the things you like about yourself the most.

 The tricky thing here is to find out which products can help you and which don’t (meaning which are actually unnessecary for your needs).

-After going through tons and tons of different beauty products, both high end and drugstore, I finally built a routine with good products which works perfectly for me and which only involves products I can genuinely recommend.
+After going through tons and tons of different beauty products, both high end and drugstore, I finally built a routine with good products I can genuinely recommend.
 Here’s a little guide for you for chosing good makeup products: